ComposableAnalytics/Composapy/docs/sphinx-docs/source/reference/environment-variables.rst

 If running Composapy in a DataLab, your environment variables will already be set up on your running instance.
 If running outside of a DataLab instance, you will need to set "DATALAB_DLL_DIR".
-"APPLICATION_URI" can also optionally be set, however it is only used to create a Session object and can be passed through it's "uri" argument.
+"APPLICATION_URI" can also optionally be set, however it is only used to create a Session object and can be passed through its "uri" argument.

 DATALAB_DLL_DIR
 ---------------